 There is no evidence of elevated levels of lead or copper at more than 50 other schools, but test results there are pending, he said.

-"Out of an abundance of caution and concern for the safety of our students and employees, I am turning off all drinking water in our schools until a deeper and broader analysis can be conducted to determine the long-term solutions for all schools," Vitti's statement reads.
+“Out of an abundance of caution and concern for the safety of our students and employees, I am turning off all drinking water in our schools until a deeper and broader analysis can be conducted to determine the long-term solutions for all schools,” Vitti said last month.

 The drinking water distributed throughout the city surpasses federal and state quality and safety regulations, and the water department has no lead lines connecting to the schools’ plumbing, the joint statement reads.

-Lead and copper can enter drinking water when plumbing pipes that contain the metals corrode.
+Lead and copper can enter drinking water when plumbing pipes corrode.